Sodium glycerophosphate

 Sodium glycerophosphate, sold under the brand name Glycophos, is a medication used to supplement phosphate.
 It is administered via intravenous infusion.

 Sodium glycerophosphate is an organic phosphate salt.

 It was approved for medical use in Australia in November 2019.

-It is an unapproved medication in the United States that was used as a substitute during a drug shortage.
+It is an unapproved medication in the United States that was used as a substitute for inorganic phosphate during a drug shortage.

 Chemistry

-Ṯhe substance is a mixture of disodium glycerol 1- and 2-phosphates, which have different amounts of water of crystallization; the total amount is 5 1/2 H2O per glycerol phosphate molecule.
+The substance is a mixture of disodium glycerol 1- and 2-phosphates, which have different amounts of water of crystallization; the total amount is 5 1/2 H2O per glycerol phosphate molecule.
 It is a white to off-white powder which may or may not be crystalline, has no discernible odor and tastes salty.
 It melts at 98 to 100 C and decomposes at 130 C. Aqueous solutions have a pH of about 9.5.